 What does college really cost?

-Students who attend local community colleges for an associate's degree and then move on to earn a bachelor's degree at an in-state college may be able to complete their college education for a fraction of the cost of a private, four-year college, and at a significantly lower cost than a four-year public college.
+Students who attend local community colleges for an associate's degree and then move on to earn a bachelor's degree at an in-state college may be able to complete their college education for a fraction of the cost of a private, 4-year college, and at a significantly lower cost than a 4-year public college.
 It's also important to consider that some expenses, such as room and board, will still be incurred regardless of whether someone attends college or not.
 These expenses can be reduced if your child continues to lives at home rather than in their own apartment, but in either case, your child will still incur costs for basic living needs.
 Financial aid also plays a significant role in reducing the out-of-pocket cost of attending college.
-About two-thirds of full-time undergraduate students receive grants that reduce what they pay to attend college.3 In fact, the College Board reports that the average full-time undergraduate enrolled in a private nonprofit four-year college receives enough grant aid to cover about 60% of tuition and fees.4 In addition, many state colleges and institutions grant tuition waivers to groups such as veterans, teachers, or dependents of college employees.
+About two-thirds of full-time undergraduate students receive grants that reduce what they pay to attend college.3 In fact, the College Board reports that the average full-time undergraduate enrolled in a private nonprofit 4-year college receives enough grant aid to cover about 60% of tuition and fees.4 In addition, many state colleges and institutions grant tuition waivers to groups such as veterans, teachers, or dependents of college employees.
 Those who choose to live at home and commute to an in-state public college can reduce their costs even more.

 An investment in your child's future